bensk/SE8_p5js/_posts/2016/2016-05-18-interaction.md

 }
 </script>

 > Extend yourself!
 Give the line a different `stroke` and `strokeWeight`
-> Are you seeing a whole bunch of lines?
+>Are you seeing a whole bunch of lines?
 How can you draw _only one_?
+> Can you "hang" a rectangle off the end of the line?

 ### Back to the ~~Drawing board~~ Canvas
 Go back to either your snowman or your own drawing, and add variables.
 But sure to use: